DeclanChidlow/vale.rocks/src/posts/the-implementation-of-this-site.md

 In the future I wish to extend the functionality to allow notifications when new posts go live and caching for offline reading.

-### Currently Listening Display
+### Current Media Display

-On my [Music Library page](/library/music) and [Now page](/now), I have a dynamically updating notice of what I'm currently listening to.
-This is possible because my music listening -- including my currently playing -- is tracked by [ListenBrainz](https://listenbrainz.org), which graciously provides a free and open API.
+Something about personal websites that display details about the site's owner appeals to me -- an ever-updating splash of detail that makes an otherwise static website feel wonderfully dynamic.
+Being able to see what the webmaster is doing at any given moment gives a website life.
+I try to capture this by, where possible, exposing the media I'm currently experiencing.

+I have [a custom script](https://tangled.org/strings/did:plc:7qg6mz2xtzozxkgbcvf4pdnu/3mrmnivcyva22) which I deploy as a Cloudflare Worker to provide an <abbr title="Application Programming Interface">API</abbr> to fetch my current status.
+The script itself queries multiple APIs (namely, [the OpenXBL API](https://xbl.io), [the official Steam API](https://steamcommunity.com/dev), and [the Jellyfin API](https://api.jellyfin.org).

+This bypasses any potential <abbr title="Cross-Origin Resource Sharing">CORS</abbr> issues when fetching from external APIs, minimises the number of requests done by the client, and hides authentication keys and other relevant secrets from client-side exposure.
+It also provides opportunities for caching to avoid rate limits and allows only sending the information needed to display the details, which is advantageous for my privacy.
+Separate to my own media activity API, my music listening (including my currently playing) is tracked by [ListenBrainz](https://listenbrainz.org), which graciously provides a free and open API that is suitable for me to use without my middle-man API adaptor.

+My [`current-media.js`](/assets/scripts/current-media.js) script runs client-side and queries the APIs to display the current status on the page.
+It formats the data into human-readable language and injects the output into elements I've associated by ID.
+It displays this data on the relevant [Library page](/library) for the content type, and also on my [Now page](/now), which shows my playing/listening/watching statuses of all media types.
-My [`current-media.js`](/assets/scripts/current-media.js) script regularly queries this API to check if I'm listening to anything and includes note of it on the page.
-Once it knows I am listening, it dynamically adjusts its fetching based on the playtime of the current song to avoid unnecessary requests.

-It isn't always precisely accurate.
-A slight delay in updating the status is to be expected due to the manual fetching, and metadata might not always be precise, especially if sourcing listening data from a disorganised provider, but it is well within the realms of reason overall.
+Game, film, and television data is fetched on a fixed recurring check, but music tracking dynamically adjusts its fetching based on the playtime of the current song to avoid unnecessary requests once it identifies I am listening to music.
+In general, music details in particular aren't always precisely accurate.
+Metadata might not always be precise, especially if sourcing listening data from a disorganised provider, but it is well within the realms of reason overall.
+All content types are also afflicted by expected slight fetching delays, but they aren't so egregious as to be a dealbreaker.

+Presenting game details is also an opportunity for friends to see what I'm playing without having to be on a specific platform or service.
+If someone on the internet sees I'm playing something multiplayer and wants to join in on the action, they can of course send me a message.
+It is for this reason that it also shows when I'm online (and thus presumably up to play) on relevant platforms, though being active on one platform takes precedence over being online on another.
+In some cases, such as when on supported Xbox Live games, it even goes as far as to say what I'm doing in a given game, and it will also show when I've just stopped playing a game.

 ### Now Page